particle-iot/docs/src/content/datasheets/accessories/mesh-accessories.md

 **Notes:**

 <sup>[1]</sup> These pins are connected via jumper pads on the bottom.
 You can cut these jumper traces and rewire them to a different pin on the Mesh device if the need arises.
-However the Device OS does not allow use of other pins (as of 0.8.0-rc.27).
+However the Device OS does not allow use of other pins (at least through 1.1.0).

 The Ethernet driver for this wing is baked into the Mesh Device OS.
 When you set up a new Particle Mesh device that is plugged into an Ethernet FeatherWing, simply select the _USE WITH ETHERNET?_ option on your Particle mobile app and it should recognize and talk over Ethernet automagically.
 It's that simple.